 Equipment is fairly generous across the range provided you avoid the sparse entry-level Access model.
 All mid-range trims are well-equipped and can be fitted with sat-nav for an additional £750 and leather for a further £950.
 Prices for trim levels and options are generally competitive with the rivalling Ford Focus.

-The Auris won't excite but has plenty of family car credentials that compensate
+The Toyota Auris won't excite but has plenty of family car credentials that compensate

 It becomes much clearer when you look at the hybrid model, however.
 While that model still suffers the same drawbacks as the conventional version, its electric range means it works especially well in stop/start traffic.
 As a result, drivers in the city could potentially complete their commute using barely any fuel at all.

 For more in-depth analysis of the Toyota Auris, read the interior, practicality, driving and specifications sections of our review over the following pages.
-And, to see what sort of offers are available on the Auris, visit our deals page.
+And, to see what sort of offers are available, visit our Toyota Auris deals page.